-Week 13 Power Rankings: Biggest remaining speed bumps for all 32
+Week 13 Power Rankings: Where Saints, Rams, Chiefs could slip up

 Projected wins: 11.0 | Week 12 rank: 7

 Toughest game left: Week 15 at Kansas City.
-While the Chargers (8-3) are solidly in the playoffs right now, they're only a game back in the AFC West standings behind Kansas City (9-2).
+While the Chargers (8-3) are solidly in the playoffs right now, they're only a game behind Kansas City (9-2) in the AFC West standings.
 However, the Bolts have lost nine straight against the Chiefs.
 The Chargers have to figure out a way to limit turnovers and stop Kansas City's explosive offense led by Patrick Mahomes if they want to overtake the Chiefs in the AFC West. -- Eric Williams

 Is Rivers the front-runner for MVP?